Is an eBay Store worth it? It really comes down to one thing: fees.

 Premium, Anchor and Enterprise Stores can be worth upgrading to once you reach the listing thresholds covered earlier in this article.
 But, this is just “When Is an eBay Store Worth It?” and not “When Should You Upgrade Your Store?”
 We’re not diving down that rabbit hole yet!

-Note that once you have a Basic Store or better, you don’t just get a number of zero-insertion-fee auctions every month.
+Remember that once you have a Basic Store or better, you don’t just get a number of zero-insertion-fee auctions every month.
 You also get the insertion fee refunded for any successful auctions.

 This means calculating savings on auctions for Premium or higher can get complicated.
 For example, if you’re upgrading to Premium, your number of zero-insertion-fee auctions increases from 250 to 500.
 This sounds like you’re getting another 250 free auctions.